lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 At first, when the trees were taller and the grass was green, it was only bare-metal.
 Each server was a separate physical unit.
-Those were the times of simple solutions: you connect the server to the network and power source, connect via telnet / ssh, install all the necessary software, set up cron-jobs for alerts and you're done.
+Those were the times of simple solutions: you connect the server to the network and power source, login via telnet / ssh, install all the necessary software, set up cron-jobs for alerts and you're done!

-Then it was time for virtualization.
+Then it came time for virtualization.
 From the early 2000s, the IT industry began to plunge into this amazing world, without even assuming how far this will go.

-In the beginning, the approach used when working with bare-metal was still good.
-Only instead of physical servers became virtual.
+In the beginning, the same approach as when working with bare-metal was still good.
+Only instead of physical servers you had virtual ones.
 Over time, the number of servers has grown.
 Old methods began to take too much time.
 This situation stimulated the appearance of provisioners, which simplified and accelerated the process of setting up servers and installing software.

-And now we live in era of cloud computing.
+And now we live in the era of cloud computing.
 Today’s engineers may need a dozen or a hundred servers to accomplish business goals.
-Neednes of new approach became critical.
+Need for new approach became critical.

 Meet Infrastructure as Code